 successfully argued that the Fifth District Court of Appeal should certify conflict with an opinion of another district court of appeal.
 The Florida Supreme Court ultimately approved the decision of the Fifth District Court.

 In late 1999, Florida Governor Jeb Bush appointed Judge Torpy to the Circuit Court of Brevard County.
 He served for three years in the criminal and civil/family divisions.
 He also served as the administrative judge of the family division.
 He was re-elected to the circuit court bench unopposed in 2002.
 Governor Bush appointed Judge Torpy to the Fifth District Court of Appeal in 2003; he has been twice retained in that position by district-wide election.
 In 2008, the Florida Supreme Court's Judicial Nominating Commission nominated Judge Torpy from a field of fifty applicants for a statewide seat on that court.
-He currently serves as Chief Judge of the Fifth District Court of Appeal, having been elected to that post in July 2013.
+Judge Torpy served as Chief Judge of the court from July 1, 2013, until June 30, 2015.

 As an appellate judge, Judge Torpy has written over 550 majority opinions.
 In one such case, the decision was initially quashed by the Florida Supreme Court but that decision was later reversed by the United States Supreme Court in a landmark ruling regarding the Takings Clause of the Fifth Amendment.